Software Engineering: A Modern Approach

 reasonthe application is trying to talk with the outside world.
 This is why it is concentric hexagons and not concentric circles.

-Among the reasons that require communication with the outside world, we can mention the following: interacting with the users (via some interface, whether it is Web, mobile, console, etc.), persisting data, sending data to other systems, etc.
+Among the reasons that require communication with the outside world, we can mention the following: interacting with users (via a user interface, such as Web, mobile, console, etc.), persisting data, and sending data to other systems.

 1.2 Ports and Adapters